Best Of19 min read

 If you have complex income streams (rental properties, side businesses, equity comp)

 Quicken Home & Business for tracking combined with a dedicated investment platform (Fidelity or Personal Capital) gives you the most complete picture.
-Quicken's TurboTax export integration alone is worth $104/year if you've got K-1s and rental schedules to deal with — anyone who's manually entered that stuff knows exactly what I mean.
+Quicken's TurboTax export integration alone is worth $104/year if you've got K-1s and rental schedules — anyone who's manually entered that stuff knows exactly what I mean.

 If you're still managing student debt alongside wealth-building